 The 'examples' profile instructs Maven to build the releasable modules and to verify their behaviour by running the examples afterwards.

 To run the GUI example too (requires non-headless mode):If you are running the GUI example, see the note on building source for installing all the required dependendencies.

 In some cases, you may want to run the examples against a known version of JBehave.Note that running the examples in 'standalone' mode requires the JBehave parent POM to be present, as it contains the information about the setup of the project, e.g. the compiler, the layout of the source, etc.

-One option, is to pull the snapshot from the Codehaus repository, activated by the codehaus profile in the settings.xml provided next to the top-level POM.
+One option, is to pull the dependencies from the snapshots repository, activated by the sonatype profile in the settings.xml provided next to the top-level POM.